 Alternatively (and if your blender is light enough), you can lift it and hold it up while it’s working.
 If it doesn’t touch a surface, it can’t send vibrations through it, resulting in a quieter blending session.
 Unfortunately, a quieter blending session will not necessarily be a more enjoyable one, as holding up a blender for an extended time period can get quite uncomfortable.

-A rubber mat is certainly not a major investment.
+A rubber mat, like this one, is certainly not a major investment.
 Considering how priceless a bit of peace and quiet can be, you should probably consider it.

 Wrap the Blender With Towels